flash-oss/allserver/README.md

 1. **Protocol-level things must NOT be used for business-level logic (i.e. no REST)**
    - This makes your (micro)service protocol agnostic.
    - The HTTP status codes must be used for protocol-level errors only.
-     - `404` only if route not found.
-Never else.
-     - `400` only if request structure is malformed.
-Never else.
-     - `401`/`403` if bad auth.
-     - the `200` status code will **always** be returned if the route was found, including unexpected exceptions.
-   - gRPC and other protocols should expect the server to reply protocol-level errors if procedure was not found, or the data is malformed.
-Otherwise, returns the object of the same shape.
+   - Caller should expect the object of the same shape no matter what (configurable though).
 1. **All procedures must accept single argument - JavaScript options object**
    - This makes your (micro)service protocol agnostic.
 1. **Procedures introspection (aka programmatic discovery) should work out of the box**